desserts

 Instructions

-• Cook over medium heat until thickened, stirring constantly.
+• Cook over medium heat until the mixture thickens and begins to bubble.

-• Pour filling into the pre-baked pie crust.
+• Pour the lemon filling into the cooled pie crust.

-• In a clean bowl, beat egg whites and cream of tartar until soft peaks form.
+• In a clean bowl, beat egg whites and cream of tartar until stiff peaks form, then spread over the pie filling.

 Nutrition